becky-wingyan-yuen/SURV675-S2024-Assignment1/README.md

 (where you include the three graphs and a sentence or two on their interpretation)

 ![Alt text](./figures/fig1.jpeg)
+We can see that overall the number of cases has been increasing since 2020.

 ![Alt text](./figures/fig2.jpeg)
+The trends in different countries are consistent with the overall trend.

 ![Alt text](./figures/fig3.jpeg)
+That being said, the change in incident rates are differ among different countries.

 ### Demo

-Code for downloading data sets.
+`R` code for downloading the data sets.
 You may need to install package `readr` first, to do so please run `install.packages("readr")` in an `R` session.

 ```
 library(readr)